rootiest/astral.nvim/README.md

    - Ensure that the fallback themes are installed and available in Neovim.

 3. **Unknown Astral command error**:
    - Ensure you are using valid commands.
-The available command is `:Astral reset`.
+The available commands are:
+     - **`:Astral reset`
+     - `:Astral restore`

 4. **Colorscheme changes not saved**:
    - Ensure there are no errors in the autocommand that triggers